 The Roma Foundation for Europe welcomes the European Commission’s new Union of Skills strategy but calls for concrete action to ensure Roma workers and entrepreneurs are included.

-As Europe faces labour shortages and an aging workforce, investing in Roma skills, training, and businesses is not just about fairness—it is a strategic investment in Europe’s economic future.
+As Europe faces labour shortages and an aging workforce, investing in Roma skills, training and businesses is not just about fairness—it is a strategic investment in Europe’s economic future.

 It was encouraging to hear European Commission Executive Vice-President Roxana Minzatu specifically mention Roma in her remarks when promising investments in underprivileged groups.
 Now, concrete measures are needed to make these investments successful.

 This week in Brussels, the Roma Foundation for Europe met with Executive Vice-President Minzatu to push for clear action on Roma workforce and business development.
-Roma workers contribute across industries, yet many remain locked out of formal training, funding, and employment pathways.
+Roma workers contribute across industries, yet many remain locked out of formal training, funding and employment pathways.
 If the Union of Skills is to deliver on its promise of an inclusive workforce, it must actively invest in Roma talent.

 However, the Commission’s strategy does not explicitly mention Roma.
 This omission risks excluding one of Europe’s youngest and fastest-growing workforce segments.
 More than 35% of Roma are under 15, far younger than the EU average.
-Without targeted investment in education, skills training, and job opportunities, Europe is neglecting a crucial opportunity to strengthen its economy.
+Without targeted investment in education, skills training and job opportunities, Europe is neglecting a crucial opportunity to strengthen its economy.

 For example:

 - 56% of young Roma are not in education, employment, or training (NEET)—nearly five times the EU average of 11.7%.
-Without targeted outreach and financial support, they remain underrepresented in vocational training and digital skills programs, two key pillars of the Union of Skills.
+Without targeted outreach and financial support, they remain underrepresented in vocational training and digital skills programmes, two key pillars of the Union of Skills.

 - Lack of skills recognition prevents Roma from accessing better-paying, stable jobs.
 Many Roma workers have skills gained through informal work, yet these are not certified—blocking pathways to formal employment in industries already struggling with labour shortages.